Course Syllabus

 Course Structure & Materials

 Canvas is a growing, dynamic, and responsive organization.
-As such, new releases occur every 3-weeks.
+As such, new releases occur every 3 weeks.
 Occasionally a process you are learning may change during, or right after, you complete the course.
 This is normal and while sometimes frustrating, it should be perceived as a positive outcome of growth and product improvement.

 This course is built in content modules and is linked directly to Canvas' own training and support materials which they update and maintain.
 Each module is divided into 3 sections: Get Started, Learn, and To-Do.
 The Get Started section of each module will orient you to the module objectives, topics covered, and skills you will learn.
 The Learn section contains the learning materials for the module.
-The To-Do section begins with an optional Quizlet review activity followed by the assessments (assignments, discussions, or quizzes) required to demonstrate mastery of the module objectives.
+The To-Do section begins with an optional Quizlet flashcard review activity followed by the assessments (assignments, discussions, or quizzes) required to demonstrate achievement of the module objectives.

 The modules in this course are set to open sequentially as you complete them.
 You will see a check mark next to the title of each module you have completed.
-You must complete everything in the To-Do section of preceding module before the next module will open to you.
+You must complete everything in the To-Do section of the preceding module before the next module will open to you.
 You do not need to wait for assignments to be graded in order to continue working.

-Browsers & Tech Stuff
+▶ Browsers & Tech Stuff

 What browser should I use?

-The recommended web browsers for Canvas are the current or first previous major release versions of Chrome, Firefox, Edge or Safari.
+The recommended web browsers for Canvas are the current or first previous major release versions of Chrome, Firefox, Edge, or Safari.
 You will have the most trouble using Internet Explorer with Canvas.

 Please read What are the browser and computer requirements for Canvas? in the Canvas Guides for more information about the browser requirements for Canvas.